phillip-db/MyLeague/PROPOSAL.md

 ### Week Two

-* Create classes to represent players, champions, and storage of statisticsanalyzer
+* Create classes to represent players, champions, and storage of statistics
 * Implement calls to the API that are used after searches to create/store values in classes
   * Ensure that calls are able to accept champion/player names passed in as parameter
 * Implement various filtering and/or analysis functions for player and champion statistics